niecey0123/React-project-2/README.md

  FINDER'S KEEPER'S

 # Description:
-I created this app to help New Yorkers find job centers in their neighborhoods that offer Temporary assistance and other resources available if elgible.
+I created this app to help low-income New Yorkers find job centers in their neighborhoods that offer Temporary assistance and other resources available if elgible.

 #Languages Used JavaScript used with React, HTML, & CSS